 The lighting you chose needs to support the type of atmosphere you are creating.

-Lighting Ideas for Sensory Room:
+Lighting Ideas for Sensory Rooms:

 - If the room has large fluorescent lights, they should be dimmed.
-A lot of people are sensitive to fluorescent lights and they can actually contribute to overstimulation.
+A lot of people are sensitive to fluorescent lights, and they can actually contribute to overstimulation.
 You can purchase covers that dim them.

 - Bubble tube — I’m starting to see these more frequently in waiting areas for children and the kids always enjoy watching them.
 They’re a great tool for helping kids stay calm.